benedond/safety-critical-scheduling/README.md

 <pre>
---input &lt;file&gt;                input file [stdin] --output &lt;file&gt;               output file [stdout] --no-iis-output               if the model is infeasible, the solver will not compute IIS and the ILP model will not be written into a file
---optimize-schedule           enables optimization of total schedule length as a secondary objective --maximize                    the primary criterion will be maximized --method &lt;method name&gt;         optimization method to be used.
+--input &lt;file&gt;                input file [stdin] --output &lt;file&gt;               output file [stdout] --iis-output                  if the model is infeasible, the solver will compute IIS and output it into a file --optimize-schedule           enables optimization of total schedule length as a secondary objective --maximize                    the primary criterion will be maximized --method &lt;method name&gt;         optimization method to be used.
 If no value is specified, then the decision will be made base on environment problemVersion